-- In a bowl, combine ingredients for the meatballs except the cooking oil and mix using your clean hands.
+- In a bowl, combine ingredients for the meatballs except for the cooking oil and mix using your clean hands.
 Shape into small balls.

-- In a skillet with medium-high heat, add cooking oil.
+- In a skillet over medium-high heat, add cooking oil.
 Fry meatballs until brown.
-Place them over stack of kitchen towels.
+Place them over a stack of kitchen towels.
 Set aside.
 (I browned the top and bottom sides only and it worked just fine.
 Make sure not too let them stay in the skillet for a long time or else you’ll get tough meatballs.)